 Tips on Sun Safety For Kids

 Reapply the sunscreen often, but don’t rely on sunscreen alone.
-When you know you’ll be in the sun for several hours, cover up as much skin as possible with rash gaurds or long sleeve t-shirts made from light fabrics, wear hats and sunglasses, and spend time in the shade.
+When you know you’ll be in the sun for several hours, cover up as much skin as possible with rash guards or long sleeve t-shirts made from light fabrics, wear hats and sunglasses, and spend time in the shade.
+Quick dry travel towels are also great to use as sun shade.

 Zinc and Titanium Dioxide sunscreens are usually among the safest options available.
 They are also thicker and often leave a residue.
 Make sure you check your tube before use, as expired natural sun creams may lose some of their effectiveness.

-Sunscreens may also stain or change the color of clothing and swimsuits.
+Sunscreens may also stain or change the color of clothing, towels, and swimsuits.

 More Common Sense Sun Safety Tips